 The MCA decision as to whether to include biographic information is reflected in the continually changing form and design of the exhibition catalogue.
 As a resource and future research tool I would ask the MCA to consider including this biographical information with education histories.
 For those artists that did not have their biographic education included I searched the internet.
 Interestingly I found that it was the female artists who where not present on the web to provide that information (in 7 cases as opposed to 1 male).
 Sometimes these women had a web presence on a commercial gallery site, but not all of these included education information.

-Reading through the biographical information over the 18 years tracks the shift from TAFE skills training (e.g. foundation year at Prahran College) to University degrees.
-It details the amalgamations of art schools to Universities: e.g. Queensland College of Art becomes Griffith University and Canberra School of Art becomes ANU SoA, with resulting Graduate Diplomas becoming Honours years.
+Reading through the biographical information over the 18 years tracks the shift from TAFE skills training (e.g. foundation year at Prahran College) to university degrees.
+It details the amalgamations of art schools to universities: e.g. Queensland College of Art becomes Griffith University and Canberra School of Art becomes ANU SoA, with resulting Graduate Diplomas becoming Honours years.
 The first postgraduate being a Masters of Visual Arts, appears in the sample 1998 and then every year after that includes at least one artist with a postgraduate degree.
-The Samstag scholarship, first awarded in1993, has funded 7 out of the 21 post grads.
-Unsurprisingly given the numbers of women in undergraduate and postgraduate degree at universities, there where 13 women artists as opposed to men 8 with these higher degrees.
+The Samstag Scholarship, first awarded in1993, has funded 7 out of the 21 post grads.
+Unsurprisingly, given the high numbers of women in undergraduate and postgraduate degree at universities, there were 13 women artists as opposed to men 8 with these higher degrees.

-As universities education as the pathway to successful practice is the model confirmed in Primavera, the next question is which institutions?
+As 'university education is the pathway to successful practice' is the model confirmed in Primavera, the next question is which institutions?
 To get the below statics I counted each degree once, so from a total of 120 artists biographical details there are 165 studies counted.

-No real surprise here with Melbourne artists the majority in the sample, VCA is the largest with 20% of artists in Primavera having gone there, followed by SCA with 13.3%.
+No real surprise here with Melbourne artists the majority in the sample: VCA is the largest institution who's alum are represented in Primavera, with 20% of artists having gone there, followed by SCA with 13.3%.
 Only the 1993 Primavera did not have a graduate from VCA, with 1999 the only year SCA did not have a graduate included.
-As the University of Melbourne is currently squeezing the art school into the “Melbourne Model” you have to wonder about whether is such a good idea given the past success of its graduates.
+As the University of Melbourne is currently squeezing the VCA into the “Melbourne Model” you have to wonder about whether is such a good idea given the past success of its graduates.
 Both CoFA (7.8%) and RMIT (10.3%) the next largest groups, do not appear in the sample till 1998 and 1999 respectively.

 So who is a Primavera artist?

-To be in primavera you will be about 28 and live in a metropolitan centre, mostly likely Melbourne.
+To be in Primavera you will be about 28 and live in a metropolitan centre, mostly likely Melbourne.
 You would have gone to art school, most likely from VCA or SCA 4 to 6 years ago.
-If you’re a women, are more likely to have a Master’s or PhD than your male counterpart.
-If you are male, you are more likely had some time off studies, either between TAFE and uni or between 3rd and Honours years than your female co-exhibitors.
+If you’re a women, you are more likely to have a Masters or PhD than your male counterpart.
+If you are male, you are more likely had some time off studies, either between TAFE and uni, or between 3rd and Honours years than your female co-exhibitors.

 This model excludes as many artists as it includes.
 I have heard chit chat that Primavera is looking tired and should no longer exist.
 I think it would be a pity to loose an exhibition that has been so good for women.
 Perhaps the curators should just start to look beyond Melbourne to find different voices and visions.